paul-hammant/tbd/content/vcs-choices/index.md

 ### Git Fusion

-There's a VM appliance from the Perforce people, that can sit in your infrastructure and mediate between the perforce server, and your wish to use Git in an idiomatic way on your development workstation.
+There's a VM appliance from the Perforce people, that can sit in your infrastructure and mediate between the vanilla Perforce server, and your wish to use a pure Git workflow on your development workstation.

 With a Git-fusion clone from a Perforce repository, and client spec was specified, you get the subsetted representation of the source tree, complete with history.
 That's a neat feature.
 Things checked out through Git-Fusion